Feel better in 15 minutes a day

 Treat yourself like your best friend

 We exercise our bodies to stay physically fit – so why not do the same for our minds?
-Emotional fitness is your preventive training to ward off mental illness.
-You deserve a good life!
-Start your training today.
+Emotional fitness is your preventive training to stay connected to yourself.

 Katharina Schäfer